What students, parents and guardians need to know

 Electronic devices

-Jason Lee and Vancouver Public Schools will assign students an iPad or laptop computer for use both at school and home as a means to promote achievement and provide flexible learning opportunities.
+Jason Lee and Vancouver Public Schools will assign students a laptop computer for use both at school and home as a means to promote achievement and provide flexible learning opportunities.

 Our expectation and belief is that students will responsibly use district technology and that they understand the appropriate and acceptable use of both the technology and district network resources.
 We also expect that students will make a good faith effort to keep their district-issued devices safe, secure and in good working order.